College of Health and Human Services

 - Code health information for reimbursement and research.

 Within the Department of Health Information Management, interested students can obtain an Associate of Science Degree in Health Information Technology or a Bachelor of Science degree in Health Information Administration.
+Upon completion of the AS or BS degree, the student is able to apply to write the RHIT or RHIA credentialing exam respectively.
 The registered health information technician (RHIT) performs a variety of technical health information functions, including the following: analyzing and technically evaluating health information for accuracy; compiling administrative and health statistics; coding diagnoses as well as procedures for reimbursement and databases; and creating disease registries for researchers.
 The registered health information administrator (RHIA) manages a variety of health information management functions, including the following: managing electronic health records, managing clinical workflow, improving the quality and uses of data, protecting the privacy and security of patient health information, and analyzing information for reimbursement and research.

-- To prepare competent entry-level health information management profssional in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+1. To prepare competent entry-level health information technicians and administrators in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-- To provide educational experiences designed to prepare students to achieve the Domains, Subdomains, and Tasks for Registered Health Information Technicians and Registered Health Information Administrators as described by the American Health Information Management Association and for entering a career as a health information manager.
+2. To provide educational experiences designed to prepare students to achieve the curricular competencies for Registered Health Information Technicians and Registered Health Information Administrators as described by the American Health Information Management Association (http://www.ahima.org/certification/default.aspx) and for entering a career as a health information professional.

-- To provide concentrated professional practice experiences by a rotation schedule through the hospitals and other health care related institutions in the community.
+3. To provide concentrated professional practice experiences by a rotation schedule through the hospitals, other health care related institutions, and other HIM-related businesses in the community.